Hebrews 11:11-16

 v.
 13

-The writer briefly postpones his story of Abraham to interject a few general remarks (vv.
+The writer of Hebrews interrupts his story of Abraham to interject a few general remarks (vv.
 13-16).
-All the patriarchs died without experiencing the full benefit of the promises.
-It was nearly 500 years after the death of Jacob when Israel began the conquest of Canaan.
+All the patriarchs died without appropriating what God had pledged.
+It was nearly 500 years after the death of Jacob when the Hebrews began the conquest of Canaan.
 Though none of them lived to see God’s promises fulfilled, they continued to embrace them as a reality.
 They welcomed them as sailors salute or greet a country on the horizon they are approaching.
-Viewing the promises as futuristic, they were certain of their existence.
-Abraham lived as if he had seen the Messiah and died knowing he would arrive in the heavenly city.
-By faith, Abraham foresaw the era of Christ and rejoiced (Jn.
+Even though they did not see them come to fruition, they were convinced they would.
+Abraham lived as if he had met the Messiah – and died knowing he would arrive in His heavenly city.
+Jesus affirmed that Abraham foresaw the era of Christ and rejoiced (Jn.
 8:56).
-The common bond between Abraham, Sarah, Isaac and Jacob was trusting God to do what seemed impossible.
-Faith begins by believing God and leads us on to embrace the promised possessions.
+The common bond between Abraham, Sarah, Isaac, and Jacob was trusting God to do what seemed impossible.
+Faith begins by believing God and leads us to embrace what He promised.

 vv.
 14-15